-Why Colin Kaepernick’s 2013 Beats By Dre Ad Is Perfect For Right Now - The future of business
+Why Colin Kaepernick’s 2013 Beats By Dre Ad Is Perfect For Right Now

 One of Beats by Dre’s biggest athlete pitchmen also took a strong stand.
 LeBron James took to Twitter, calling the President “U Bum” after Trump criticized the Golden State Warriors for declining his invite to the White House, and spoke in support of the NFL players.

 Where is Kaepernick?
-Well, he’s currently not employed by any of the NFL’s 32 teams, in what many are calling a blacklisting by the league’s largely conservative owners.
-But just as apt a question, as NFL sponsor boycotts are being tossed about on all sides of the debate, where is Beats?
+Currently not employed by any of the NFL’s 32 teams, in what many are calling a blacklisting by the league’s largely conservative owners.
+Just as apt a question, as NFL sponsor boycotts are being tossed about on all sides of the debate, where is Beats?
 The brand was acquired by Apple about six months after the Kaepernick ad aired, but continued its “Hear What You Want” campaign into 2015, with a collection of athletes that included NFLers Richard Sherman and Von Miller.
-And in October 2014, Kaepernick took a stand on behalf of the brand–wearing its products while on NFL duty, despite Bose being the official NFL sponsor–and was fined $10,000 for it.
+In October 2014, Kaepernick actually took a stand on behalf of the brand–wearing its products while on NFL duty, despite Bose being the official NFL sponsor–and was fined $10,000 for it.

-The brand hasn’t worked with Kaepernick since long before his original protest last year, and its more recent NFL-related ads feature guys like Tom Brady and DeShaun Watson.
-Beats by Dre hasn’t yet responded to a request for comment.
+Beats hasn’t worked with Kaepernick since long before his original protest last year, and its more recent NFL-related ads feature guys like Tom Brady and DeShaun Watson.
+The company hasn’t yet responded to a request for comment.

 Last year Jimmy Smith, chairman and CEO of Amusement Park Entertainment, told AdAge that he didn’t think Beats by Dre would officially drop Kaepernick for any of the negative attention his protest drew.